yoavniran/grunt-systemjs-builder/README.md

 _grunt systemjs_

- This is a [MultiTask](http://gruntjs.com/api/grunt.task#grunt.task.registermultitask) therefore it can run using different configuration using targets in the grunt configuration. see [grunt docs](http://gruntjs.com/configuring-tasks#task-configuration-and-targets) for more info
+ This is a [MultiTask](http://gruntjs.com/api/grunt.task#grunt.task.registermultitask) therefore it can run using different configuration using targets in the grunt configuration. see [grunt docs](http://gruntjs.com/configuring-tasks#task-configuration-and-targets) for more info.

 ## Options